Fifo structure

 The Fifo structure provides an applicative implementation of queues, in one of the greater abuses of notation.

-As the implementation uses a pair of lists, the amortized cost for calling enqueue
+As the implementation uses a pair of lists, the amortized cost for calling enqueue, dequeue or head is constant time.

 type 'a fifo